COVID Travel Policy Update (updated 1/5/21)

 In an effort to keep our children, families and staff as safe as possible, Wesley Child Care is requiring employees and families to follow this guidance.
-Therefore, if you have traveled to one of these high-incidence states for more than 24 hours, you will be declined entry to the program and asked to self-quarantine for 14 days.
-Additionally, those traveling individuals are strongly encouraged to self-quarantine in the home they are traveling to in suburban Cook County and should avoid close interactions with non-traveling household members until the 14 days have passed.
+Therefore, if you have traveled out of state for more than 24 hours, you will be declined entry to the program and asked to self-quarantine.
 Other household members who did not travel from a designated state are not required to self-quarantine at this time.

 Please continue to do your part in observing necessary safety protocols by practicing social distancing, using face masks/coverings, and frequent hand wash/sanitizing.
 These and other best practices are outlined on the CDC website at https://www.cdc.gov/coronavirus/2019-ncov/index.html